-Lorimer's research group investigates the role of the brain and mind in chronic pain.
+The Body in Mind research group investigates the role of the brain and mind in chronic pain.
 Pain is a huge problem - it affects 20% of the population and costs western societies about as much as diabetes and cancer combined.
 His research group does experiments in humans - both healthy volunteers and people in pain, and clinical intervention studies and clinical trials of treatments for defined chronic pain conditions.
 Our research is supported by four NHMRC Project Grants and many of the group have scholarship or fellowship support.
 We have eight nationalities and several disciplines represented.

 Like all researchers, I do my fair share of manuscript and grant reviewing.
 I am an Associate Editor for PAIN, the Journal of Pain, the European Journal of Pain & the British Journal of Sports Medicine.
-I am Chief Editor of BodyinMind.org, which pushes cutting clinical pain science research to over 5000 Facebook followers twice a week, and receives over 20,000 unique visitors from over 100 countries every month.
-According to the KLOUT score, BiM is the most influential blog/social media presence in the clinical pain sciences.
+I am Chief Editor of BodyinMind.org, which pushes cutting clinical pain science research to over 6000 Facebook followers twice a week, and receives over 20,000 unique visitors from over 100 countries every month.
+According to the KLOUT score, BodyinMind.org is the most influential blog/social media presence in the clinical pain sciences.

 Lorimer gives lectures on pain sciences to undergraduate and post-graduate courses